Ethical exercises for debates, discussion, and individual and team development

 More ethical questions for debate and discussion, etc.

 Please note that this item contains misleading and exaggerated information (ack Mick and Lynn for assistance), so use it with care, and ensure people are warned after answering the puzzle that certain 'facts' are historically unreliable.
-The item appears here - and can arguably be used for ethical learning and demonstration - because it is a popular and accessible puzzle, and despite the exaggerations the principle lesson remains valid, i.e., that we all too quickly make quick ethical judgements based on our own conditioned ideas of what is good and bad.
-Quick judgements and subjective criteria rarely give reliable assessment of actual goodness and potential.
+The item appears here - and can arguably be used for ethical learning and demonstration - because it is a popular and accessible puzzle, and despite the exaggerations, the principle lesson remains valid, i.e., that we all too quickly make quick ethical judgements based on our own conditioned ideas of what is good and bad.
+Quick judgements and subjective criteria rarely give a reliable assessment of actual goodness and potential.

 Two ethical questions:

 Question 1: If you knew a woman who was pregnant, who had eight children already, three who were deaf, two who were blind, one physically disabled, and she had syphilis, would you recommend that she have an abortion?